Children's Readings

 Finally, Tom prayed: "Jesus, help me.
 Take this blindness away!"
 With that prayer, he found some peace and some patience.
 God heard his prayer and helped him calm his heart.
 When he thought about his frustration, he would pray and the calm would return.
 Tom felt God came a little closer.

 The day came when the bandages were removed.
 At first, things were fuzzy, but soon they popped into focus.
 With his sight restored, Tom wanted to jump for joy.
-Everything look so new and fresh.
+Everything looked so new and fresh.
 Never again would he take his sight for granted.
 And Tom would always remember that God helped him through his time of darkness.
 Everyday, Tom thanked God for his sight and the gift of his peace.

 Bartimaeus was blind.
 He wanted Jesus to give him a gift we take for granted.
 What Bartimaeus got was more than sight; he got faith, the power to see with our mind and heart, the ability to understand.
 Tom got the same gift, the power to see God's point.